The Village and its Facilities

-The gites at La Borie are situated on the outskirts of the village of Frayssinet-le-Gélat, on the border between the Dordogne and Lot regions of South-West France.
-The most popular areas of the Dordogne river valley are only 30 minutes’ drive to the north, while the main vineyard region of the Lot river valley is only 10 minutes’ drive south, meaning that the gites are perfectly situated to explore what are considered two of France’s most attractive regions.
+The gites at La Borie are situated on the border between the Dordogne and Lot regions of South-West France.
+The most popular areas of the Dordogne river valley are only 35 minutes’ drive to the north, while the main vineyard region of the Lot river valley (pictured) is only 10 minutes’ drive south, meaning that the gites are perfectly situated to explore what are considered two of France’s most attractive regions.

 Being so close to the region’s two main river valleys, there are dozens of opportunities for activities such as cycling, kayaking & canoeing, river swimming, climbing, horse riding, walking, and even balloon rides.
 Many of France’s most popular historical attractions are also found throughout the area, including dozens of impressive castles, bastide villages and prehistoric cave sites.